 Accepting free equipment sounds like a great way to save money, but as a perceptive businessperson, you know that "free" often isn't really free, and you need to do the math to determine whether the free option is actually the best option for your small business.

 Purchasing credit card processing equipment: Buying processing hardware outright is nearly always your best bet.
 Although it may be an expensive upfront cost, over time it's less expensive and less restrictive than other equipment options.
-You can keep your purchasing costs low by shopping around for the best price, choosing a basic terminal instead of a fancy POS system and inquiring if used equipment is available for purchase.
+You can keep your purchasing costs low by shopping around for the best price, choosing a basic terminal instead of a fancy POS system and asking if used equipment is available for purchase.

 As you shop around for equipment, you want to find out if the equipment is proprietary or "locked."
 This is an important consideration, because you don't want your purchased equipment to be unusable if you switch processors.
-If you already own unlocked equipment or if you decide to shop for new or used equipment online, check with your new processor to see how much it charges to reprogram the equipment, including shipping and handling costs, and how long the process takes.
+If you already own unlocked equipment or decide to shop for new or used equipment online, check with your new processor to see how much it charges to reprogram the equipment, including shipping and handling costs, and how long the process takes.
 Many processors offer this as a free service.

-Although free sounds fantastic, even the best processors may require you to sign a contract in return for free equipment.
-The best contract terms for free equipment are one-year long and then go forward on a month-to-month basis.
+Free credit card terminals: Although free sounds fantastic, even the best processors may require you to sign a contract in return for free equipment.
+The best contract terms for free equipment are one year long and then go forward on a month-to-month basis.
 Most free equipment contracts last for three years, and many automatically renew for two-year terms.
 Some companies require you to sign up for a different pricing plan if you choose to accept free equipment.

-These may initially sound like a good deal, and many processors offer this option, but like free-equipment offers, you may be required to sign a contract.
-However, when your contract expires, or you switch processors, you're required to return the equipment.
+Free placement programs: These may initially sound like a good deal, and many processors offer this option, but as with free equipment offers, you may be required to sign a long-term contract.
+However, when your contract expires or you switch processors, you're required to return the equipment.

 Many free placement programs come with monthly fees and may include additional monthly minimum requirements that you must meet to avoid penalty fees.
 Be sure to request the contract and a list of all the fees associated with the program – such as insurance or maintenance fees – to read over before you agree to accept such an arrangement.

 Consider the following leasing myths and truths.